bakpakin/Fennel/CONTRIBUTING.md

 issue before sinking time and effort into something we may not merge.

 * Include a description of the changes.
-* If there are changes to the compiler or the language, please include tests in test.lua.
-You can run tests with `make test`, or `lua test.lua`.
+* If there are changes to the compiler or the language, please include tests, either in one of the existing suites in the `test/` directory or in a new one.
+If the thing your testing would cause the compiler to be unable to load code, write your test in Lua, but otherwise the test should be in Fennel.
+You can run tests with `make test`.
 * Make sure that your changes will work on Lua versions 5.1, 5.2, 5.3, and LuaJIT.
 Making fennel require LuaJIT, 5.2, or 5.3 specific features is a non-goal of the project.
 In general, this means target Lua 5.1, but provide shims for where functionality is different in newer Lua versions.
 Running